ethanpil/sheret/bin/1.2/README.md

 *v1.2 - April 19, 2020
 ```
+  New: Remove folder creation in zipped release by packaging script
   New: Reduce binary size (2mb!) by stripping debug information during build
   New: Log both URL Params and POST Vars.
 Simplify output
   New: Open system browser to root on launch